iuriap/liferay-docs/discover/portal/articles/16-user-management/03-roles-and-permissions.markdown

 Roles are used to collect permissions that define a particular function within the portal, according to a particular scope.
 Roles can be granted permissions to various functions within portlet applications.
-A roles is basically just a collection of permissions that defines a function, such as Message Board Administrator.
+A role is basically just a collection of permissions that defines a function, such as Message Board Administrator.
 A role with that name is likely to have permissions relevant to the specific Message Board portlets delegated to it.
 Users who are placed in